 - Keep chemicals and medications out of reach of children.

 - Never mix household chemicals together!
 They may react, ignite or explode.
-For example, mixing bleach with ammonia is extremely dangerous, as doing so will release a toxic gas.
+For example, mixing bleach with ammonia is very dangerous; doing so will release a toxic gas.

 - Read instructions on how to dispose of chemicals properly.